Table of Contents

 Reimbursement is not a fun topic and it is important to connect with experts to prevent any headaches when it comes to launching your product.

-It’s not possible to fully recreate market performance conditions in the trials, and that’s where PMS comes in.
+It’s not possible to fully recreate market performance conditions in the trials, and that’s where postmarket surveillance comes in.

 The FDA requires device manufacturers to carry out PMS for Class II or Class III devices that fit the following criteria: